Artificial Insemination in Beef Cattle

 The 5-day Cosynch protocol

 A recent change to the Cosynch protocol is to shorten exposure to progesterone from 7 days to 5 days.
 One study showed that pregnancy rates were 11% higher in beef cows following a 5-day exposure with fixed-time AI along with the second GnRH at 72 hours after progesterone-releasing device removal compared to a 7-day exposure with fixed-time AI at 60 hours.
 The cause of the increased pregnancy rates was proposed to be due to a lengthened developmental period for the ovulatory follicle (proestrus) and higher estradiol levels at the time of AI.
 However, a disadvantage of the 5-day protocol is that because of the shorter interval between the first GnRH and the injection of prostaglandin, two injections of prostaglandin 6 to 8 hours apart are needed to ensure that the new corpus luteum is regressed.
-If ovulation to the first GnRH does not occur, then a second injection of prostaglandin is not needed.

 More research is needed comparing 5-day protocols in beef cattle.
 One report showed that fixed-time AI at 56 hours in a 5-day Cosynch protocol resulted in 10.3% higher pregnancy rate than insemination at 72 hours, whereas, another showed that the pregnancy rates did not differ between 5-day and 7-day Cosynch protocols using only a single injection of prostaglandin when the progesterone-releasing device was removed.
 In that study, the use of the first GnRH in the 5-day Cosynch protocol did not seem to be necessary as pregnancy rates did not differ when it was not used.
 In heifers at least, the first GnRH seems to be necessary only when cyclicity is considered a problem.
 If heifers are cyclng the first GnRH can be omitted and a single administration of prostaglandin is all that is required to regress the original CL.
 This would be an enormous advantage in eliminating one trip through the chute.